xiuchengquek/kingfisher/README.md

 ## Building / Testing KingFisher

-KingFisher uses JUnit and Jasmine for testing.
+KingFisher uses JUnit and Karam/Jasmine for testing.

 ### To test kingfisher -  do the following

-`mvn test` - There are a total of 4 tests and 2 Jasmine Specs.
-Make sure your database is running
+`mvn test` - Test Backend

-### To run Jasmine Test alone
+### To Run Karma for frontend testing

-`mvn jasmine:bdd` - This will launch server that binds to port 8234 on the localhost `localhost:8234`

-**Jasmine test on the command is not working at the momemnt**
+`karma start` There are currently 28 specs and 9 known failures

 ### To build kingfisher